ZanderUF/Plotting-with-Python/README.md

 # Plotting-with-Python
-Plotting rhovsenergy.out with Python.
-Other example are included
+#Author: Zander Mausolff

+This repo contains files to plot data from text/CSV formats.
+How to plot generic (2D) functions are also provided.

-go to PDF called how_to_python.pdf
+Go to the PDF called how_to_python.pdf for details on setting up Python and using these templates.